hphelion/documentation/moonshot/install.customize-networks.md

 ## Customize the IPMI Network

-The IPMI networl is used for communication between the Baremetal host and the Moonshot Chassis Manager.
+The IPMI network is used for communication between the Baremetal host and the Moonshot Chassis Manager.
 This includes chassis and cartridge discovery, power control of cartridges and nodes, and monitoring of the health of the Moonshot systems.

 ### Edit the IPMI Network